Your Legal Rights

 Never consider an offer of settlement until you have fully recovered from your injuries.
 If your injuries are permanent, then talk with your doctors about long term care needs.

-Experience matters in a truck crash case.
+Experience matters in cases of trucking accidents.
 You need to talk to a lawyer who has experience with both federal laws and state laws, in addition to the Federal Motor Carrier Safety Regulations (FMCSR).
 These regulations include:

-Kevin Coluccio has been handling truck crashes for nearly 35 years.
+Kevin Coluccio has been handling truck accident claims for nearly 35 years.
 He is a member of numerous legal organizations focused specifically on trucking claims, such as the Academy of Truck Accident Attorneys (ATTA)—and the only lawyer based in Washington State to have achieved Board Certification in Truck Accident Law by the National Board of Trial Advocacy.
+If you are looking for the best truck accident lawyer, schedule a free consultation and let Coluccio Law help you get fair financial compensation.

-Contact Kevin Coluccio about a truck crash, or see The Trucking Watchdog for more information and details about his experience in trucking law and safety.
+Contact Kevin Coluccio about a truck accident case, or see The Trucking Watchdog for more information and details about his experience in trucking law and safety.

 Truck Crash Law